YannisRoss/Wikipedia-API/README.md

 Once you do that, clone the repo, cd into its directory and run:
 ```
 bundle install
+yarn install
 ```
-to install the necessary gems.
+to install the necessary gems and dependencies.

 To run the necessary migrations, run
 ```